scottx611x/hcl-playground/README.md

 The `build-deploy-dev` workflow orchestrates the above jobs:

 - We start by setting up any required backing infrastructure using Terraform.
-- Then we build and pushe the Docker image to ECR, runs tests against the image we just built, and if successful finally deploys to our EKS cluster
+- Then we build and push the Docker image to ECR, runs tests against the image we just built, and if successful finally deploys to our EKS cluster
 - The workflow is configured to run on pull requests only, excluding the `main` branch as development efforts are still in progress to get to a production-ready state

 ## Cypress-Based Tests